yibinglu/sudoku/README.md

-# sudoku
+# Sudoku
-Soduku game and solver using recursive backtracking.
+Soduku game and solver using a recurive backtracking algorithm.